-Every investor in Digital Turbine, Inc. (NASDAQ:APPS) should be aware of the most powerful shareholder groups.
-And the group that holds the biggest piece of the pie are institutions with 66% ownership.
+Every investor in HP Inc. (NYSE:HPQ) should be aware of the most powerful shareholder groups.
+With 67% stake, institutions possess the maximum shares in the company.
 Put another way, the group faces the maximum upside potential (or downside risk).

-As a result, institutional investors endured the highest losses last week after market cap fell by US$57m.
-The recent loss, which adds to a one-year loss of 64% for stockholders, may not sit well with this group of investors.
+And so it follows that institutional investors was the group most impacted after the company's market cap fell to US$30b last week after a 6.4% drop in the share price.
+Needless to say, the recent loss which further adds to the one-year loss to shareholders of 23% might not go down well especially with this category of shareholders.
 Also referred to as "smart money", institutions have a lot of sway over how a stock's price moves.
-As a result, if the decline continues, institutional investors may be pressured to sell Digital Turbine which might hurt individual investors.
+Hence, if weakness in HP's share price continues, institutional investors may feel compelled to sell the stock, which might not be ideal for individual investors.

-What Does The Institutional Ownership Tell Us About Digital Turbine?
+What Does The Institutional Ownership Tell Us About HP?

-Digital Turbine already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
+As you can see, institutional investors have a fair amount of stake in HP.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Digital Turbine, (below).
+So it is worth checking the past earnings trajectory of HP, (below).
 Of course, keep in mind that there are other factors to consider, too.